Thirdpresence-Open/thirdpresence-ad-sdk-android/thirdpresence-unity-mediation/README.md

 ## Integration

-To start getting ads, the ThirdpresenceAdsAndroid singleton object must be initialised in an Unity script:
+To start getting ads, the ThirdpresenceAdsAndroid singleton object must be initialised in a Unity script:
 ```
  #if UNITY_ANDROID
  	using TPR = ThirdpresenceAdsAndroid;